stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 * The above implementation ignores display monitors for the moment.

-### Vulkan Surface

-To create a Vulkan surface we add the following factory to the new class:
+To create the Vulkan surface the following factory is added to the new class:

 ```java
 public Pointer surface(Pointer instance) {